 I am broadly interested in applied mathematics and mathematical biology with a particular emphasis on coupled oscillators and neuroscience.
 One of the principal applications of my research is to circadian rhythms and biological rhythms in general.
 This field has an incredibly rich history of interaction between mathematicians and biologists, and is a true success story for mathematical modeling applied to biological questions.

 Circadian rhythms refer to biological cycles which occur with a period of about a day.
 In fact in Latin "circa" means around an "dian" comes from the Latin "diem" or day.
 Circadian rhythms have been found in a wide range of organisms from cyanobacteria, plants, fungi and animals.
 In humans we show circadian rhythms in sleep patterns, blood pressure, body temperature, attention and many other biological processes in the body.
+Some examples of biological processes which show daily behavioral cycles are shown in the below figure.

 In addition, humans show circadian rhythms in many behaviors.
 For example, drug overdoses show a circadian rhythm with a peak at the end of day, when addictive cravings are at their highest.
 Most births tend to occur in the middle of the night.
 Single vehicle car accidents tend to occur around 1pm in the afternoon or 3am in the morning when our circadian rhythms are telling us to sleep.
 Circadian rhythm maladies have been linked to depression and bipolar disorder as well.